paulb00th/galapagos/content/en/tours/free-tours.md

 ##### German Beach:
 A 4-5 minute walk after taking a water taxi ride across the main bay in Puerta Ayora.

 The best time to visit German Beach is at high tide: you’ll find more water and fewer rocks!
-This small bay with a gradual shelving beach is one of the the best swimming spots in Puerto Ayora and a nice stop on the way to Las Grietas - see immediately below.
+This small bay with a gradual shelving beach is one of the best swimming spots in Puerto Ayora and a nice stop on the way to Las Grietas - see immediately below.

 {{<
 image-row
-title="Set out below, images of the Darwin centre, Station and German beaches." images="img/free-tours/CD-centre-600.png,img/free-tours/Station-B-600.png,img/free-tours/German-B-600.png" paddingTop="10px"
+title="Set out below, images of the Darwin centre, Station, and German beaches." images="img/free-tours/CD-centre-600.png,img/free-tours/Station-B-600.png,img/free-tours/German-B-600.png" paddingTop="10px"
 >}}